 Skip to main content

 The undergraduate program in nutrition prepares students for careers in the diverse field of nutrition and dietetics.
-Students will acquire a strong foundation in the physical, biological, and social sciences, and come to understand the social and psychological dimensions of human nutrition.
-Students who obtain a BS in Nutrition and Dietetics may eventually hold positions in health care, food service management, food sales and marketing, consumer service, or the food industry.
+You’ll acquire a strong foundation in the physical, biological, and social sciences, and come to understand the social and psychological dimensions of human nutrition.
+Students who obtain a BS in Nutrition and Dietetics can go on to exciting employment in dietetics-related fields, or enrich their knowledge through advanced degree programs.

-The mission of the Didactic Program in Dietetics program is as follows: In keeping with the goals of Dominican University and the Sinsinawa Dominican’s dedication to values-centered intellectual development, the program will provide foundational knowledge in dietetics, science and liberal arts.
+In keeping with the goals of Dominican University and the Sinsinawa Dominican’s dedication to values-centered intellectual development, the Didactic Program will provide foundational knowledge in dietetics, science and liberal arts.
 We strive to provide a stimulating learning environment that will enrich diversity and prepare students for post-graduate experiences, advanced degree programs, and entry-level employment in dietetics related fields.

 Program Goals